 Geography Intent

-At Birches First School we believe that Geography helps to provoke and provide answers to questions about the natural and human aspects of the world.
+At Birches First School, we believe that Geography helps to provoke and provide answers to questions about the natural and human aspects of the world.
 Children are encouraged to develop a greater understanding and knowledge of the world, as well as their place in it.
-The geography curriculum at Birches First enables children to develop knowledge and skills that are transferable to other curriculum areas, and which can and are used to promote their spiritual, moral, social and cultural development.
+The geography curriculum at Birches enables children to develop knowledge and skills that are transferable to other curriculum areas and which can and are used to promote their spiritual, moral, social and cultural development.
 Geography is, by nature, an investigative subject, which develops an understanding of concepts, knowledge, and skills.
-We seek to inspire in children a curiosity and fascination about the world and its people which will remain with them for the rest of their lives; to promote the children’s interest and understanding of diverse places, people, resources, and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
-The children are taught mapping skills in each year group where they use atlases to apply and develop their skills.
+We seek to inspire in children a curiosity and fascination about their local and wider world and its people which will remain with them for the rest of their lives; to promote the children’s interest and understanding of diverse places, people, resources, and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
+Mapping skills begin during EYFS and are developed throughout key stage 1 and 2 with the application of a range of maps.
 The curriculum is designed to develop knowledge and skills that are progressive, as well as transferable, throughout their time at Birches First School and to their further education and beyond.

-We want geography at Birches to inspire and motivate children to be curious and fascinated about the world around them, allowing children to recognise the importance of diversity, people, landscapes, and resources of the natural and human environments, deepening their understanding of physical and human processes.
+We want Geography at Birches to inspire and motivate children to be curious and fascinated about the world around them, allowing them to recognise the importance of diversity, people, landscapes, and resources of the natural and human environments, deepening their understanding of physical and human processes.

 Our aim at Birches is to enable children to:

-- Develop their geographical and fieldwork skills through first hand observations and experiences of environments and landscapes.
+- Develop their fieldwork skills through data collection and first-hand experiences of environments and landscapes.

-- To develop subject specific vocabulary relating to human and physical geography
+- To develop their use (both verbally and written) of subject specific vocabulary relating to human and physical geography.

-- To develop place and location knowledge, learning graphic skills; focusing on understanding how to use, read and draw maps, interpret them and atlases.
+- To develop place and space knowledge, learning graphicacy skills; focusing on understanding how to use, read and draw maps, interpret them and use an atlas effectively.

 Geography Implementation

-Geography is about understanding the world by comparing locations; investigating; researching different sources; writing and talking about places; asking and answering questions.
+Geography is about understanding the world by comparing locations; investigating; researching different sources; writing and discussing place and creating geographical enquiries.
 Our aim is to ignite an excitement for and curiosity about our wider world.

-We understand and recognise that there are children with widely different geographical abilities in all the classes, however we provide suitable differentiated learning opportunities for all children by making sure that the work is accessible to the ability of the child in every lesson.
+We understand and recognise that there are pupils with different geographical abilities, however we provide suitable differentiated learning opportunities for all children by making sure that the work is accessible to the ability of every child in every lesson.

 Assessment